 What is the STEM professional development requirement for certificate renewal?

-STEM certificate renewal: Beginning on September 1, 2019, renewal applications for residency, professional, and continuing teacher and CTE certificates must document completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), with an emphasis on STEM integration to meet this renewal requirement.
+STEM certificate renewal: Beginning on September 1, 2019, renewal applications for residency, professional, initial, and continuing teacher and CTE certificates must document completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), with an emphasis on STEM integration to meet this renewal requirement.

 STEM integration is the authentic combination of at least two of the STEM components (science, technology, engineering, mathematics).
 The requirement applies to the following currently offered STEM area endorsements: